 Bathing your baby every single day won’t be necessary until they’re up and moving around the whole house.

 The American Academy of Pediatrics recommends bathing your baby about 3 times a week during the first year of life, to prevent dry skin.
 Our little ones have very delicate skin that’s lubricated for their protection.
 However, around the world, many cultures have the custom of daily bathing.
 Every parent knows how much their little one sweats or gets dirty, so it’s best to decide bathing schedules according to their instincts and their doctor’s recommendations.
 In some cases, pediatricians will suggest that you bathe your baby every day, especially if the weather is very humid or hot.

-Now, whether you decide to bathe him every day or not, you must always make sure to keep the diaper area on his body clean after each change.
-Likewise, you must take extra care of the neck area and all body folds; these areas sweat, and dirt and lint accumulate in them.
-Pass a damp cotton cloth through his folds to ensure that you have a clean and happy baby!
+Now, whether you decide to bathe your baby every day or not, make sure to keep the diaper area clean after each change.
+Likewise, take extra care of the neck area and all body folds; these areas sweat and dirt and lint accumulate in them.
+Pass a damp cotton cloth through those folds to ensure that you have a clean and happy baby!